kfix/MacPin/README.md

 #### iOS
 ~~Basic support has landed for generating iOS apps.~~
-iOS has not been migrated to swift4 yet.
+the iOS port has not been migrated to swift4 yet.
+I keep it in the tree because there should be no blocking issues to bring it back up to parity with macOS.
+iOS 10 has some PWA support now and macOS 10.15 will ship with UIKit-on-Mac (aka Project Catalyst aka Marzipan) which should accelerate the compile->test dev-cycle and provide a native macOS app.

 Anyhow, its kinda pointless for most of `sites/*` since native apps exist for all of them.
 But maybe you want to quickly package a React.js application for offline mobile use...

-iOS 10 has some PWA support now... so I may or may not revive `*/iOS/*`
-Perhaps when macOS 10.14 ships with "Marzipan" (UIKit)...

 #### can i haz LinPin?
 WinPin?
 Ok!
 A stubby port running `/Lin/main.swift + AppScriptRuntime()` using a ["JSConly"](https://bugs.webkit.org/show_bug.cgi?id=154512) [build](http://constellation.github.io/blog/2016/05/02/how-to-build-javascriptcore-on-your-machine/) of JavaScriptCore